The Beautiful Life: Guest stars

 The first episode shows the models at a Zac Posen runway show at New York Fashion Week, where Posen guest stars.
 Marie Claire fashion director and Project Runway judge Nina Garcia had a small cameo in the second episode.
 Designers Matthew Williamson and Erin Fetherston were also set guest star alongside model Jessica Stam.
 Model Irina Lazareanu made an appearance in the pilot as did So You Think You Can Dance Canada season 1 winner, Nico Archambault and model Boyd Holbrook.
 Claire Unabia and Mila Bouzinova from Cycle 10 and Cycle 9 of America's Next Top Model respectively made a special appearance at the Nina Garcia's party in episode 2.
+Magician David Copperfield was set to make a cameo appearance in episode 8 performing various illusions including sawing Sonja Stone in half, and had already filmed his scenes with Mischa Barton when the show was cancelled.

 Production notes

 The show was largely filmed on location in New York City.
-Studio interiors were filmed at Kaufman Astoria Studios, Queens, New York.
+Studio interiors were filmed at Kaufman Astoria Studios in Queens, New York.

 In order to give the show an authentic look and feel, the show's producers negotiated a number of product placement deals and other agreements with various designers and fashion houses.
 This allowed the costume department to secure the loan of a wide range of genuine designer outfits and accessories for the cast to wear.

 Prior to the start of production, as part of her preparations for the role of Sonja Stone, Mischa Barton had her ears pierced for the very first time.
 This was required in order to comply with one of the product placement deals that the producers of the show had negotiated with various high-end fashion designers.
 One of the terms of this deal was that Barton's character would wear the designer's earrings and, as most of the earrings were made for pierced ears, Barton had to have her ears pierced especially in order to wear them.

+Due to scheduling conflicts with his tour to Australia, magician David Copperfield filmed his cameo scenes for episode 8 in July 2009, before any other filming for the episode had begun.
+The "Sawing In Half" illusion that he performed on Mischa Barton was a new boxless version of the illusion which has never been performed publicly, although stills of the scene showing Barton apparently divided in two without any boxes covering her did subsequently appear in a popular magic magazine.